potassco/mu-gringo/README.md

 # Prototypical Grounder Implementation

-This projects implements the grounding algorithms in the paper "On the Foundations of Grounding in Answer Set Programming".
+This project implements the grounding algorithms in the paper "On the Foundations of Grounding in Answer Set Programming".
 Unlike a system like clingo, this implementation is not meant to be used in practice.
 It is very inefficient, does not translate into a format accepted by existing ASP solvers,